 In this particular case, 100% of the user data was recovered after a head swap.

 If you have a dropped hard drive and the data is valuable, you should resist the urge to power on the drive.
 If you can’t resist, be prepared to power off the drive immediately if you hear any noise like clicking, scratching, buzzing, or even clanking.
 Don’t risk your data.

 If you send your storage device in for recovery, please be sure to make a note that it was dropped.

 Need your data back from a dropped hard disk drive?
-Send it in now for a free quote.
+Send it in now for a flat rate recovery.
 We’ll pay to send it back to you if you decide not to have the data recovered.
 We have a very simple data recovery pricing structure so you can calculate the most it will cost before you send in your device for recovery.